Skip to main content

 4. Add an entry to the changelog

-6. Make any requested changes to the PR
+7. Make any requested changes to the PR

-7. Once PR is approved, merge to next
+8. Once PR is approved, merge to next

-8. Publish a release on NPM
+9. Publish a release on NPM

-1. First you’ll need an NPM account
+1. You’ll need an NPM account

-3. Once you’ve done that, you can npm login.
+1. First npm login.
 You should only need to do this once.

-4. To publish, you’ll need an authenticator app such as Google Authenticator or Duo
+1. To publish, you’ll need an authenticator app such as Google Authenticator or Duo

-5. Publish a release via npm publish --access public.
+2. Next, publish a release via npm publish --access public.
 This will require a OTP via the authenticator app

 1. Before you publish for real, try it with the --dry-run flag to see what will be created.